 Each of the Domestic Funds and the Global Opportunities Fund may invest up to 5% of its total assets in securities that are not readily marketable.
 These include repurchase agreements with maturities of seven days or more, and securities of unseasoned issuers that have been in continuous operation for less than three years.
 Each Domestic Fund and the Global Opportunities Fund also may invest up to 5% of its total assets in securities where resale is legally or contractually restricted (all of which are collectively referred to as "restricted securities"); provided, however, that the Fund's investments in illiquid securities do not exceed 15% of its net assets.
-Each of the International Funds may invest up to 15% of its net assets in securities and equity-linked certificates.
-The sale of restricted securities often takes more time than more liquid securities at less desirable prices or at prices lower than the Fund valued the securities.
+Each of the International Funds may invest up to 15% of its net assets in securities that are not readily marketable, including restricted securities and equity-linked certificates.
+The sale of restricted securities often takes more time than more liquid securities and may result in higher selling expenses.
+Also, a Fund may have to dispose of restricted securities at less desirable prices or at prices lower than the Fund valued the securities.
 A Fund may resell restricted securities to other institutions.

 If there is a dealer or institutional trading market in such securities, restricted securities and equity-linked certificates may be treated as exempt from each Fund's limitation on illiquid securities.